CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 return $books
 ```

 Nice, right?
 The only problem with the output is that it's pretty generic.
 In particular, the entries do not differentiate between authors, titles, ISBNs, binding, and publication dates.
-So it would be easy to get lost when query this document, mistakenly asking for the ISBN when you actually wanted a date, for instance.
+So it would be easy to get lost when querying this document, mistakenly asking for the ISBN when you actually wanted a date, for instance.

 ```xml
 <csv>